Exetel mobile plans: price, data and value compared

 Reasons not to sign up

-You want a postpaid plan: If you prefer a postpaid plan so you can use more than your inclusions and pay after, you’re probably better off opting for another provider because Exetel only offers prepaid mobile plans.
+You want a postpaid plan: If you prefer a postpaid plan so you can use more than your inclusions and pay after, you’re probably better off opting for another provider because Exetel only offers a prepaid mobile plan.

-You want a long expiry plan: Unfortunately, Exetel only offers 30-day expiry plans, so if you prefer long expiry plans where you don’t have to worry about recharging for six months or a whole year, you’re better off going with a provider that offers them, such as Kogan Mobile, Vodafone or Optus.
+You want a long expiry plan: Unfortunately, Exetel's only plan is a 30 day expiry plan so if you prefer long expiry plans where you don’t have to worry about recharging for six months or a whole year, you’re better off going with a provider that offers them, such as Kogan Mobile, Vodafone or Optus.

 Exetel mobile plans FAQs